Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-onehouse.md

 ## Requirements

 * For <Constant name="cloud" />, ensure your Onehouse SQL endpoint is accessible via external DNS/IP, whitelisting dbt Cloud IPs.
-* For dbt Core, you can SSH tunnel into the VPC to access the endpoint, without opening up ports.

 ## What works